maxschommer/ExercisesInC/reading_questions/thinkos.md

 ### Processes

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).
+#If you request a peer tutor, no peer totors might exist at the time.
+But a request is then sent to gather peer tutors, and one is then sent to the person who made the request.
+This means that there are many virtual peer tutors, but only as many exist as are requested.

 2) What is the difference between a program and a process?

+#A program runs in objects called processes.
+Processes provide isolation from the rest of the computer, and contain everything the part of the program needs to run.
+A program might call multiple processes.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+#It allows each program to think that it is running completely on its own machine.
+This prevents one program to write to memory another program is using, and it also allows programmers to write in a way that works on multiple systems because the processes are isolated.

 4) What is the kernel?

+#A kernel is part of the operating system responsible for making threads.

 5) What is a daemon?

+#A daemon is a background proocess that is typically part of the operating system.

 ## Chapter 3